Jeffreymaniac/JBeverything/README.md

 # JBeverything bedrock MC mod
-This is a Minecraft bedrock mod that adds tons of stuff.
+This is a working in progress Minecraft bedrock mod that adds tons of stuff.

 This whole thing is made using knowledge and reference from https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted